 You want the effortless style of the row ophelia sweater, but $1,550 feels out of reach.
 Great news: you have options!
-Brands like COS, La Ligne, Tuckernuck, H&M, and Marin offer smart dupes.
+Brands like COS, La Ligne, Tuckernuck, H&M, and Marin offer smarter choices.
 You can even try a DIY knitting pattern if you feel creative.
 The ophelia sweater stands out for its luxury look, so finding a similar sweater at a friendly price matters to many shoppers.

 Key Takeaways